stjude-dnb-binfcore/sc-epigenie/analyses/cellranger-analysis/README.md

-# Pipeline for running and summarizing Cell Ranger count for single or multiple libraries for sc-/sn-ATAC-Seq Analysis in 10X Genomics data
+# Pipeline for running and summarizing Cell Ranger count for single or multiple libraries for single-cell ATAC (scATAC-Seq) data analysis in 10X Genomics data

 ## Usage